-Cyclobenzaprine Hydrochloride Tablets, USP are supplied as 5 mg and 10 mg tablets for oral administration.
+Cyclobenzaprine hydrochloride tablets, USP are available as 5 mg and 10 mg tablets for oral administration.

 Cyclobenzaprine - Clinical Pharmacology

-Cyclobenzaprine HCl relieves skeletal muscle spasm of local origin without interfering with muscle function.
+Cyclobenzaprine hydrochloride relieves skeletal muscle spasm of local origin without interfering with muscle function.
 It is ineffective in muscle spasm due to central nervous system disease.

 Cyclobenzaprine reduced or abolished skeletal muscle hyperactivity in several animal models.
 Animal studies indicate that Cyclobenzaprine does not act at the neuromuscular junction or directly on skeletal muscle.
 Such studies show that Cyclobenzaprine acts primarily within the central nervous system at brain stem as opposed to spinal cord levels, although its action on the latter may contribute to its overall skeletal muscle relaxant activity.
 Evidence suggests that the net effect of Cyclobenzaprine is a reduction of tonic somatic motor activity, influencing both gamma (γ) and alpha (α) motor systems.

 Estimates of mean oral bioavailability of Cyclobenzaprine range from 33% to 55%.
 Cyclobenzaprine exhibits linear pharmacokinetics over the dose range 2.5 mg to 10 mg, and is subject to enterohepatic circulation.
 It is highly bound to plasma proteins.
-Drug accumulates when dosed three times a day, reaching steady state within 3-4 days at plasma concentrations about four-fold higher than after a single dose.
-At steady state in healthy subjects receiving 10 mg t.i.d. (n=18), peak plasma concentration was 25.9 ng/mL (range, 12.8-46.1 ng/mL), and area under the concentration-time (AUC) curve over an 8-hour dosing interval was 177 ng•hr/mL (range, 80-319 ng•hr/mL).
+Drug accumulates when dosed 3 times a day, reaching steady-state within 3 to 4 days at plasma concentrations about four-fold higher than after a single dose.
+At steady-state in healthy subjects receiving 10 mg t.i.d. (n = 18), peak plasma concentration was 25.9 ng/mL (range, 12.8 to 46.1 ng/mL), and area under the concentration-time (AUC) curve over an 8-hour dosing interval was 177 ng·hr/mL (range, 80 to 319 ng·hr/mL).

 Cyclobenzaprine is extensively metabolized, and is excreted primarily as glucuronides via the kidney.
-Cytochromes P-450 3A4, 1A2, and, to a lesser extent, 2D6, mediate N-demethylation, one of the oxidative pathways for Cyclobenzaprine.
-Cyclobenzaprine is eliminated quite slowly, with an effective half-life of 18 hours (range 8-37 hours; n=18); plasma clearance is 0.7 L/min.
+Cytochromes P450 3A4, 1A2, and, to a lesser extent, 2D6, mediate N-demethylation, one of the oxidative pathways for Cyclobenzaprine.
+Cyclobenzaprine is eliminated quite slowly, with an effective half-life of 18 hours (range 8 to 37 hours; n = 18); plasma clearance is 0.7 L/min.

 The plasma concentration of Cyclobenzaprine is generally higher in the elderly and in patients with hepatic impairment (see PRECAUTIONS, Use in the Elderly and PRECAUTIONS, Impaired Hepatic Function).

-No significant effect on plasma levels or bioavailability of Cyclobenzaprine hydrochloride tablets or aspirin was noted when single or multiple doses of the two drugs were administered concomitantly.
-Concomitant administration of Cyclobenzaprine hydrochloride tablets and naproxen or diflunisal was well tolerated with no reported unexpected adverse effects.
-However combination therapy of Cyclobenzaprine hydrochloride tablets with naproxen was associated with more side effects than therapy with naproxen alone, primarily in the form of drowsiness.
-No well-controlled studies have been performed to indicate that Cyclobenzaprine hydrochloride tablets enhance the clinical effect of aspirin or other analgesics, or whether analgesics enhance the clinical effect of Cyclobenzaprine hydrochloride tablets in acute musculoskeletal conditions.
+No significant effect on plasma levels or bioavailability of Cyclobenzaprine hydrochloride or aspirin was noted when single or multiple doses of the two drugs were administered concomitantly.
+Concomitant administration of Cyclobenzaprine hydrochloride and naproxen or diflunisal was well tolerated with no reported unexpected adverse effects.
+However combination therapy of Cyclobenzaprine hydrochloride with naproxen was associated with more side effects than therapy with naproxen alone, primarily in the form of drowsiness.
+No well-controlled studies have been performed to indicate that Cyclobenzaprine hydrochloride enhances the clinical effect of aspirin or other analgesics, or whether analgesics enhance the clinical effect of Cyclobenzaprine in acute musculoskeletal conditions.

-The efficacy of Cyclobenzaprine hydrochloride tablets 5 mg was demonstrated in two seven-day, double-blind, controlled clinical trials enrolling 1405 patients.
-One study compared Cyclobenzaprine hydrochloride tablets 5 and 10 mg t.i.d. to placebo; and a second study compared Cyclobenzaprine hydrochloride tablets 5 and 2.5 mg t.i.d. to placebo.
+The efficacy of Cyclobenzaprine hydrochloride 5 mg was demonstrated in two 7-day, double-blind, controlled clinical trials enrolling 1,405 patients.
+One study compared Cyclobenzaprine hydrochloride 5 mg and 10 mg t.i.d. to placebo; and a second study compared Cyclobenzaprine hydrochloride 5 mg and 2.5 mg t.i.d. to placebo.
 Primary endpoints for both trials were determined by patient-generated data and included global impression of change, medication helpfulness, and relief from starting backache.
 Each endpoint consisted of a score on a 5-point rating scale (from 0 or worst outcome to 4 or best outcome).
-Secondary endpoints included a physician's evaluation of the presence and extent of palpable muscle spasm.
+Secondary endpoints included a physician’s evaluation of the presence and extent of palpable muscle spasm.

 Indications and Usage for Cyclobenzaprine

-Cyclobenzaprine hydrochloride tablets are indicated as an adjunct to rest and physical therapy for relief of muscle spasm associated with acute, painful musculoskeletal conditions.
+Cyclobenzaprine hydrochloride tablets, USP are indicated as an adjunct to rest and physical therapy for relief of muscle spasm associated with acute, painful musculoskeletal conditions.

 Improvement is manifested by relief of muscle spasm and its associated signs and symptoms, namely, pain, tenderness, limitation of motion, and restriction in activities of daily living.

-Cyclobenzaprine hydrochloride tablets should be used only for short periods (up to two or three weeks) because adequate evidence of effectiveness for more prolonged use is not available and because muscle spasm associated with acute, painful musculoskeletal conditions is generally of short duration and specific therapy for longer periods is seldom warranted.
+Cyclobenzaprine hydrochloride tablets should be used only for short periods (up to 2 or 3 weeks) because adequate evidence of effectiveness for more prolonged use is not available and because muscle spasm associated with acute, painful musculoskeletal conditions is generally of short duration and specific therapy for longer periods is seldom warranted.